HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-However, atopic stigmata can be completely absent.
+However, atopic stigmata may be completely absent.

 ManifestationThis section has been translated automatically.

 w>m; First manifestation in middle and higher adulthood, less often in childhood.